-Graduates wishing to be admitted to the Diploma in Administration programme must apply to the Registrar of the University of
+Graduates wishing to be admitted to the Master of Business Administration programme must apply on the prescribed applica-

 \ These options may be drawn from any M.Com. courses offered in the Faculty of Commerce or may be any other subjects within the University approved by the Head of the Department of Marketing.